-(B) Whenever a person has the right or is required to file a document within a prescribed period after the service of a paper on the person by another party in the proceeding, and the paper is served on the person by mail, the date of service shall be three days after the date on which the paper was postmarked, unless the Commission or the Panel sets a specific date by which the person must file.
+(B) Whenever a person has the right or is required to file a document within a prescribed period after the service of a paper on the person by another party in the proceeding, and the paper is served on the person by mail, the date of service shall be three days after the date on which the paper was postmarked, unless the Commission or the Board sets a specific date by which the person must file.

-(C) The District Commission, the Chair, Vice Chair or Acting Chair, for good cause upon written motion, may enlarge the time prescribed by these Rules or by its order for doing any act, or may permit an act to be done after the expiration of such time provided that such enlargement will not result in undue delay or disruption of the District Commission's docket.
+(C) The District Commission, the Chair, Vice Chair or Acting Chair, for good cause upon written motion, may enlarge the time prescribed by these Rules or by its order for doing any act, or may permit an act to be done after the expiration of such time provided that such enlargement will not result in undue delay or disruption of the District Commission's docket. - Adopted April 7, 2006, eff.
+May 1, 2006; amended June 25, 2009, effective July 10, 2009.